10 Tips for Stakeholder Engagement with Activists

 Companies that are the most successful with stakeholder conflict are always looking at the bigger picture, getting down to the heart of the problem.
 Sitting down with stakeholders that are attacking the company and trying to understand their campaign goals will: 1.
 Move the conversation away from the company to the actual issue 2.
 Move both parties towards a systemic solution and 3.
 Help speed up a resolution.
 This is when real progress happens that leverages a company’s core competency to address activists concerns.
 This will enable you to quickly move from being attacked to being thanked, generating positive media for your company’s efforts and showing a commitment to transparency and sustainability.

 Danna Moore is a former Future 500 team member and current Senior Fellow.
-She currently works at Project AWARE.
-Connect with him on LinkedIn.
+She is currently Director of Global Operations at Project AWARE.
+Connect with her on LinkedIn.

 More from our blog: